You are here

 - DVA will organise approval and payment of their agreed rehabilitation activities in a timely manner;

-- the DVA Rehabilitation Coordinator will alert them to any concerns about their participation in their rehabilitation plan, or progress towards their rehabilitation goals as quickly as possible;
+- the DVA Rehabilitation Delegate will alert them to any concerns about their participation in their rehabilitation plan, or progress towards their rehabilitation goals as quickly as possible;

-- their rehabilitation service provider and their DVA Rehabilitation Coordinator will seek their input before making any changes to, or closing their rehabilitation plan; and
+- their rehabilitation service provider and their DVA Rehabilitation Delegate will seek their input before making any changes to, or closing their rehabilitation plan;

 Information about a client's rehabilitation obligations can be found in section 13.1.2 of the Rehabilitation Policy Library.